 And for all our cat lovers – it is time to learn how dietary AGEs impact common kitty diseases like diabetes and kidney disease.
 Using sophisticated techniques called metabolomics that can detect AGEs and other potential disease markers we will be unraveling some cat mysteries that can help us to feed them better diets.

 Human AGE researcher, Dr. David Turner, will be collaborating with the CANWI team to test many different pet foods brands and types.
 A Human and Pet Food AGEs library will be created and available for our pet parents to make better decisions about what they eat as well as what to feed their furry family members.

 Watch Dr. Turner’s TEDx talk on AGEs:

-CANWI is proud to announce Dr. Siobhan Bridglalsingh DVM, MHEd, PhD whose completed her doctorate and thesis on AGEs in pet food processing will be returning to University of Georgia College of Veterinary Medicine to complete a CANWI funded American College of Veterinary Nutrition (ACVN) Residency.
+CANWI is proud to announce Dr. Siobhan Bridglalsingh DVM, MHEd, PhD who has completed her doctorate and thesis on AGEs in pet food processing, will be returning to University of Georgia College of Veterinary Medicine to complete a CANWI funded American College of Veterinary Nutrition (ACVN) Residency.
 Yeah, Siobhan will be a Board-Certified Veterinary Nutritionist® joining Dr. Raditic as one of only 96 ACVN Diplomats.

 Congrats to Ms. Nicole Cammack who has received CANWI sponsorship to complete her doctorate studies at UGA Graduate College working with the Eminent Scholar Dr. Art Edison (https://www.bmb.uga.edu/directory/people/art-edison.).
 Nicole will be taking a deep dive into metabolomics and identification of dietary AGEs and other pet nutrition markers.
 This cutting-edge research will help us correlate how nutrition and food processing compares in humans, dogs, and cats.